International-Meme-Fund/imf-docs/index.md

   IMF earns revenue from *real borrowers* paying *real interest*.
 No inflation gimmicks, no mercenary yield farming.
 The protocol generates borrower-paid interest, swap fees, and LP yield.

 - **Clear path to upside**
-  Protocol revenue flows to the Treasury.
-The Treasury buys back $IMF.
+  Protocol revenue flows to the Treasury. $IMF buybacks from treasury.
 Supply shrinks while protocol value grows.
 Owning $IMF today means owning a larger share of a more profitable machine tomorrow.

 - **Underserved market with first-mover advantage**
   Most tokens, especially memecoins, have zero access to credit.
 IMF lists them, collateralizes them, and absorbs their volatility.
 That’s not a bug, it’s the business model.
 As more tokens go live, and more degens borrow instead of sell, IMF becomes the backbone of the longtail.